sigscalr/sigscalr-client/README.md

 -d, --dest string          Destination URL.
-Client will append /{indexPrefix}*/_search -i, --indexPrefix string   Index prefix to search (default "ind") -n, --numIterations int    Number of iterations to send query suite (default 10) -f, --filePath string      path to csv file containing query suite to send to server -v  verbose                Output hits and elapsed time for each query -c  continuous             If true, ignores -n and -v and will continuously send queries to the destination and will log results
+Client will append /{indexPrefix}*/_search -i, --indexPrefix string   Index prefix to search (default "ind") -n, --numIterations int    Number of iterations to send query suite (default 10) -f, --filePath string      path to csv file containing query suite to send to server.
+Expects CSV of with [search text, startTime, endTime, indexName, relation, count] in each row
+-v  verbose                Output hits and elapsed time for each query -c  continuous             If true, ignores -n and -v and will continuously send queries to the destination and will log results
 ```